pinaska/online_resume_awwwesomes_psd/README.md

 ### personal learnings:
 I wanted to make this one page site responsive with mobile-first approach.
 All the CSS styling is written for three screen widths: mobile, min-width:620px and min-width:1080px (sass mixins used).
-Please let me know, if you find any responsivnes issue.
+Please let me know, if you find any responsivness issue.

-* to-do: validate, check accessibility and performance
+:pushpin: to-do: validate, check accessibility and performance;

+:pushpin: to-fix: waves svgs; should they be html img tags or background properties - what's better for posisioning :question:

 ___________________________________
 [check my other projects](https://github.com/pinaska)

 Kate